chinenual/synergize/docs/voicing-filters.md

 ## Filter Basics

-A Synergy filter affects the amplitude of the oscilator it is paired with.
-It is a table where each value affects a given frequency range, and the value is a + / - amplitude adjustment to the oscilator result.
+A Synergy filter affects the amplitude of the oscillator it is paired with.
+It is a table where each value affects a given frequency range, and the value is a + / - amplitude adjustment to the oscillator result.

 ### A Filters and B Filters